ogrre/.dotfiles/README.md

 ## How It Works

 **Post-Merge Hook:** After any git pull operation, the post-merge hook automatically triggers the synchronization script to update your configurations.
-**Synchronization Script:** This script uses rsync to sync files and directories between .dotfiles/.config and your system's .config, ensuring the latest configurations are always in use.
+**Synchronization Script:** This script uses rsync to sync files and directories between `.dotfiles/.config` and your system's `.config`, ensuring the latest configurations are always in use.

 ## Contributing
 Contributions are welcome!
 If you have improvements or fixes, please fork the repository and submit a pull request.